darrylwest/websocket-database-service/README.md

 The Websocket Database Service gives a client browser the ability to update a remote database in real time over websockets.
 After the client establishes a connection to the public database service, it establishes a private connection to send commands and receive responses directly the the remote database over a dedicated channel.

-The initial implementation for the backend serivce supports a subset of redis commands through the specific data access object RedisDAO.
-It's possible to use this technology to talk to other databases, NoSQL as well as traditional SQL by implementing an alternate DAO.
-Command messages are sent and recieved by serializing complex objects using JSON as handled by the DAO and messaging system.
+Each backend service supports a set of commands through the specific data access object (DAO).
+Currently we support the following:

+1. Redis
+2. LokiJS
+.. mongo
+.. leveldb
+.. couchdb
+.. mysql
+.. sqlserver
+.. oracle

 ## Installation